typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 We will be using the [fabric8](https://dmp.fabric8.io/) Maven plugin to containerize the application.

-Next, follow the steps for a Multi- or Single-module project.
+Next, follow the steps for a [Maven multi-module project](Maven-multi-module-project) or [Maven single-module project](Maven-single-module-project).

 #### 3.2.1 Maven multi-module project